hannaliebl/hannasthoughts/content/posts/2025-garden-reflections/index.md

   </div>
 </div>

-As always, growing from seed indoors is so fun and a nice way to extend the garden season in the long New England winter.
+As always, growing from seed indoors is fun and a nice way to extend the garden season in the long New England winter.

 ### Garden Infrastructure and New Trees